Sye Raa Narasimha Reddy AP And TS Box Office Collections (Day 2): Strong And Steady!

 Day 2 Analysis

 According to reports, heavy rains in many places had affected the collections of Sye Raa Narasimha Reddy a bit, on its second day.
-However, reports suggest that the film picked up heavily, especially for the evening shows and went on to register excellent occupancy rates in most of the centres.
+However, reports suggest that the film picked up heavily, especially for the evening shows and went on to register excellent occupancy rates in most centres.

-Reportedly, Sye Raa Narasimha Reddy collected around Rs 38 crore share on its first day at AP/TS box office.
+Reportedly, Sye Raa Narasimha Reddy collected around Rs 38 crore share on its first day at the AP/TS box office.
 Now, with a good show on the second day, the Chiranjeevi starrer is expected to have taken its tally to around Rs 50 crore.

 An Upward Momentum